DrishtiShrrrma/huggingface-audio-course/unit1/README.md

 4. The sampled audio signal is reconstructed back into a continuous (analog) form using digital-to-analog conversion (DAC)
 5. DAC involves holding each sample value for its duration (a "zero-order hold") and then smoothing the resulting steps using a low-pass filter.

-# Methods to Separate components of the Audio
+# Methods to Separate Components of the Audio

 1. Frequency filtering: LPF, HPF, BPF
 2. Fourier Transform: Decomposes a complex signal into its frequency components